michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/lectureNotes.md

 			- Use a resistor to pull the node HIGH if no output is pulling it LOW
 	- One master, multiple slaves
 	- Each slave has an address
+		- Simple I2C devices usually have a fixed address, or a small number of selectable addresses
 	- The master initiates communication with a specific slave
 	- I2C uses two wires: DATA and CLOCK
 		- What is a clock?